helium/HIP/00XX-service-provider-hex-boosting.md

 Deployment of this HIP will allow Service Providers to boost hexes and therefore change the growth trajectory of the Mobile Network.
 Owners of Mobile Hotspots that meet all PoC requirements will receive increased MOBILE rewards when they deploy in boosted hexes, while those located in non-boosted hexes might see a decrease in earnings.
-Implementation of this HIP will require updates to the Mobile Coverage Planner to allow deployers quickly locate boosted hexes with details about boost multiplier, duration, etc. Estimated reward points should reflect boosting.
+Implementation of this HIP will require updates to the Mobile Coverage Planner to allow deployers to quickly locate boosted hexes with details about boost multiplier, duration, etc. Estimated reward points should reflect boosting.
 Additionally, a UI tool should be implemented for Service Provider to manage hex boosting.
-The Community vote can revert this HIP but requires honoring the boosted period for which Service Providers have burned the MOBILE.
+Note, the Community can propose and vote to revert this HIP, but requires honoring the boosted period for which Service Providers have burned the MOBILE.

 ## Success Metrics